 PAC provides leadership and direction, oversees the work products of its committees including the 321 Report to Congress, approves the organization’s long range Strategic Plan, approves and executes the organization’s legislative agenda, approves organization and staff changes.
 It approves the Partnership’s annual budget.

-EXCOM is the administrative and implementation arm of the Partnership.
+ADMIN (previously known as EXCOM) is the administrative and implementation arm of the Partnership.
 Members represent member agencies that make financial contributions to the operations and projects of the Partnership.
-Excom reports to PAC.
+ADMIN reports to PAC.

 - Development and implementation of the PAC approved Strategic Plan